Willy Brandt: Reunification

 In October 1979, Brandt met with the East German dissident, Rudolf Bahro, who had written The Alternative.
-Bahro and his supporters were attacked by the East German state security organization Stasi, headed by Erich Mielke, for his writings, which had laid the theoretical foundation of a left-wing opposition to the ruling SED party and its dependent allies, and which promoted new and changed parties.
+Bahro and his supporters were attacked by the East German state security organisation Stasi, headed by Erich Mielke, for his writings, which had laid the theoretical foundation of a left-wing opposition to the ruling SED party and its dependent allies, and which promoted new and changed parties.
 All of this is now described as "change from within".
 Brandt had asked for Bahro's release, and Brandt welcomed Bahro's theories, which advanced the debate within his own Social Democratic Party.

 On 11 September 1988, Brandt described the hope for German reunification as a delusion.
 In late 1989, Brandt became one of the first leftwing leaders in West Germany to publicly favor a quick reunification of Germany, instead of some sort of two-state federation or other kind of interim arrangement.
 Brandt's public statement, "Now grows together what belongs together", was widely quoted in those days.